Argyle police served arrest warrants to three suspects involved in a March 7 attempted robbery at Johnny Joe’s, 401 S Hwy 377.

 Based on information from friends of Wildeveld, the officer found Facebook photos of Williamson with a neck tattoo matching the witnesses’ description.

 On March 8, the Argyle PD officer went to Wildeveld’s residence to conduct an interview related to the previous burglary investigation.
-While there, Wildeveld confirmed that Williamson and Curran were staying at 10500 Sunrise Circle.
+While there, Wildeveld confirmed that Williamson and Curran were staying on Sunrise Circle.
 It was the same address identified as the one to which the shoeless rider had been driven.

 In a double-blind lineup, the woman identified Williamson as the person she’d driven to that address.

 Later that evening, the Flower Mound PD called to say that the residents at 10500 Sunrise Circle had been arrested and were in their jail.
 In custody were: Williamson; the owner of the black car, Elizabeth Clay; and, another resident, Thomas Nolen.